Montgomery County Board of Education drops mask mandate for schools

 As all school board members raised their hands to vote in favor of dropping the mask requirement, a parent in the audience quietly cheered, “Yes!”

 Montgomery, Maryland’s largest school system, was one of the few in the state to keep a masking requirement intact.
-A majority of Maryland’s school districts made masks optional in recent weeks, after the state board of education lifted its statewide regulation and shifted control back to local school systems.
+A majority of Maryland’s school districts made masks optional in recent weeks, after the State Board of Education lifted its statewide regulation and shifted control back to local school systems.

 In voting, board members noted new guidance from the Centers for Disease Control and Prevention that doesn’t require universal masking in school settings.
-The CDC’s new public health guidance eases masking for most Americans, and recommends schools to use universal masking only in communities with high levels of covid-19.
+The CDC’s new public health guidance eases masking for most Americans, and recommends schools to use universal masking only in communities with high levels of coronavirus transmission.
 In areas with low levels of the virus, which include most of the D.C. metro area, masks can be removed indoors, including in schools.

-The Montgomery County Education Association — a union which represents roughly 14,000 classroom teachers and school staffers — said ahead of the vote that it would support a measure from the school system that followed CDC and local and state health authorities’ guidance.
+The Montgomery County Education Association — a union that represents roughly 14,000 classroom teachers and school staffers — said ahead of the vote that it would support a measure from the school system that followed CDC and local and state health authorities’ guidance.

 At the meeting Tuesday, audience members held up signs calling for the mask mandate’s end.
 Some of them booed and laughed as students and community members asked for the masking requirement to remain in place during the public comment session.